Subaru-SciOp/pfsconfig_redaction/README.md

 # Blackout pfsDesign

-A tool to mask information unrelated to a specific proposal ID in `pfsDesing` and `pfsConfig` files.
+A tool to mask information unrelated to a specific proposal ID in `pfsDesign` and `pfsConfig` files.

 The following values are masked as follows.